Council on Chiropractic Education (CCE)

 The quality of high-level chiropractic education can be assured.

 The students can trust the quality of education in accredited institutions as they have undergone a rigorous process to get accredited.

-The details about the institute are documented and presented to the public to analyze and take the right decision.
+The details about the institute are documented and presented to the public to analyze and make the right decision.

-In order to achieve accreditation status, the institutions strive to enhance the quality of the education.
+In order to achieve accreditation status, institutions strive to enhance the quality of the education.

 It helps to determine if an institution meets the minimum standards and benchmark in terms of quality and professional education.

 CCE accredits only those programs which meet the established standards and strive towards quality education.

 Here is a list of a few colleges and universities that are accredited by CCE.

 |List of Colleges and Universities accredited by CCE|